Maytham al-Tammar: Maytham's first encounter with Ali

-Other narrations state that Ali ibn Abi Talib tells Salim, "Your name is Meesum, you are Iranian, you are of Iranian origin.
+Other narrations state that Ali ibn Abi Talib tells Salim, "Your name is Maytham, you are Iranian, you are of Iranian origin.
 Be proud of your Iranian origin."

 The Counterfeit Money Incident

 The caliph, Ali, would at times visit the market place of Kufa.
-In his visits he would stop by Meesum's store to converse with him.
-One day, Meesum was at his market store in Kufa selling dates.
-Ali approached Meesum and said to him to take a prayer break.
-Other variants of this event state that Ali told Meesum to take a break and visit his family.
-Another variant states that Meesum went to go buy something.
-Before leaving, Meesum requested Ali to sell some dates.
-While Meesum was gone, Ali looked over his shop.
+In his visits he would stop by Maytham's store to converse with him.
+One day, Maytham was at his market store in Kufa selling dates.
+Ali approached Maytham and said to him to take a prayer break.
+Other variants of this event state that Ali told Maytham to take a break and visit his family.
+Another variant states that Maytham went to go buy something.
+Before leaving, Maytham requested Ali to sell some dates.
+While Maytham was gone, Ali looked over his shop.
 A shopper came looking to buy some dates.
 He looked around and them purchased four dates from Ali.
 Some variants say he purchased four Dirhams worth of dates.
 But he purchased the dates using counterfeit money (fake money).
-Eventually, Meesum returned to his stall and asked Ali if he managed to sell any dates.
-Ali tells Meesum he sold some dates and handed Meesum the money.
-Meesum was shocked that Ali sold the dates and did not realize that the money was fake.
-However, Ali mentions to Meesum to remain patient because the shopper would come back for a reason.
-Meesum became confused, he had a feeling that the shopper would not come back because he essentially got free dates.
-A couple hours passed by, the man returned to Meesum's market shop upset at the taste of the dates that he recently purchased from the ruling caliph of the time, Ali.
+Eventually, Maytham returned to his stall and asked Ali if he managed to sell any dates.
+Ali tells Maytham he sold some dates and handed Maytham the money.
+Maytham was shocked that Ali sold the dates and did not realize that the money was fake.
+However, Ali mentions to Maytham to remain patient because the shopper would come back for a reason.
+Maytham became confused, he had a feeling that the shopper would not come back because he essentially got free dates.
+A couple hours passed by, the man returned to Maytham's market shop upset at the taste of the dates that he recently purchased from the ruling caliph of the time, Ali.
 The man requested for a return.
 Ali then tells the man the dates were bitter because the money you gave was bitter (fake).
 The man was surprised and astonished.
 He then took his counterfeit money and left.